$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Formalism

-After imposition of these filters, we obtain about 1700 posterior sets compatible with $\chi$EFT + Astro and additional $\sim$ 2300 posterior sets constrained by $\chi$EFT + Astro + HIC.
-We show the posterior sets for isoscalar nuclear parameters in Fig.~\ref{fig:nuclear_posterior}.
-We see that saturation density and nucleon effective mass are allowed to span the entire prior range by $\chi$EFT and Astro.
-Also Fig.~\ref{subfig:K_sat_posterior} shows that the incompressibility parameter $K_{sat}$ is not well constrained by these two filters.
-However, after imposing HIC filters along with these two, we see that $n_{sat}$ and $K_{sat}$ are pushed to low end of their respective priors while $m^*/m$ median value is higher compared to its median value with $\chi$EFT + Astro.
-We will use these same posteriors in constructing EOSs for hot PNS configurations with neutrino trapping and discuss how these properties affect macroscopic properties of those configurations in the subsequent sections.
+After imposition of these filters, we obtain the posterior sets.
+In this study, we generate about 1700 posterior sets compatible with $\chi$EFT + Astro and additional $\sim$ 2300 posterior sets constrained by $\chi$EFT + Astro + HIC.
+We display the posterior sets for isoscalar nuclear parameters in Fig.~\ref{fig:nuclear_posterior}.
+We find that the posteriors for saturation density, nucleon effective mass and incompressibility are not constrained by $\chi$EFT and Astro filters and span the entire prior range.
+However, after imposing HIC filters along with these two, we see that $n_{sat}$ and $K_{sat}$ are only compatible with low values while $m^*/m$ median value is higher compared to its median value with $\chi$EFT + Astro.
+We use these posteriors sets to construct EOSs for hot NS configurations with neutrino trapping and discuss how these properties affect macroscopic properties of those configurations in the subsequent sections.